Learn more about family volunteer trips

 Think back to this morning when you were making your coffee, packing your lunch, and trying to corral your children to get everyone out of the house to get to work and school on time.
 If everything was a piece of cake then you are one of the lucky ones!
 Please leave a comment below with your secret.

-For everyone else, the idea of coordinating an entire international volunteer experience for your family probably seems like an insurmountable task (you find it hard enough to find matching socks and a clean pair of underwear!).
+For everyone else, the idea of coordinating entire volunteer trips for families probably seems like an insurmountable task (you find it hard enough to find matching socks and a clean pair of underwear!).
 But don’t worry.
-There is a program out there for you!
+There are international family volunteer programs out there for you!

 While it will take longer to choose a volunteer program as a family, it will also take longer to get around as a family unit once you arrive at your final destination.
 Be patient as you have to ask where the bathroom is one more time for your tiny child with a proportionally small bladder.
 Look at the experiences that may seem more like annoyances as opportunities to practice your language skills and as parts of the journey.